Setnom6/LogNegInBogoliubovTransformations/README.md

 - At the moment, LogNegManager is unable of load data from ```OneToOneForAGivenMode``` so if it is asked to show it it will always compute it.
 - The directories ```plotsDirectory``` and ```plotsDataDirectory``` will be created if they do not exist.
 On the other hand the transformation matrix should be in the specified ```dataDirectory``` with the right format to be extracted.
 - The script "ExampleOfUse.ipynb" is outdated.
 It can be executed but it use an older version of LogNegManager where the plotting and load of data was not incorporated.
+- The use of initial states of type ```OneModeSqueezedFixedTemp``` and ```ThermalFixedOneModeSqueezing``` are still under fixing as change the temperature (or the squeezing intensity) parameter in the json file will load the previous computed files for this type of simulation.